Student Login

 3. The Updates

-Startups often give investor updates every 3-6 months.
+Startups give updates every 3-6 months.

-I read most of the updates online.
+I read most of the updates via email.

-The updates cover things like:
+Updates cover things like:

 - What the company is focused on.